 Interestingly, a search for “brain-computer interface” or “brain-machine interface” over applications published since 2015 in ktMINE’s Reimagined Search Application shows that the largest top-level CPC category is Electrical Digital Data Processing.
 From one perspective this makes sense given that decoding electrical activity coming from the brain is the primary task of a brain-computer interface.
 However, some of the most challenging problems, like longevity, are more biological or materials oriented.
 It could be that a scientific breakthrough is required in these areas before a proliferation of inventions and patent filings can take place.

 Neuralink isn’t the only company working in this space.
 Facebook also recently announced that they are funding research on a brain-computer interface that will allow users to type with their minds.
 Unlike Neuralink, Facebook’s device will be non-invasive.
 Facebook sees BCI as a potential input method for AR/VR and digital devices that will go further than voice control toward seamless integration.

 BCI startups have also raised millions of dollars for devices targeting sleep, mood, epilepsy, and gaming applications.
-If this is any indication, private industry sees BCI becoming a commercial reality in the nearish future.
+If this is any indication, the private industry sees BCI becoming a commercial reality in the nearish future.
 According to many bioethicists, this technology has advanced beyond the understanding of the general public, which has huge implications for society.
-If the human brain is the last truly private place, what does it mean to log into Facebook with a mind reading device?
+If the human brain is the last truly private place, what does it mean to log in tos Facebook with a mind-reading device?
 Or when a TV can show users targeted ads based on what they’re thinking?